The UH Foundation's operating budget comes from four primary sources:

 - An annual assessment on the market value of the endowment.
-The current endowment administration fee for Fiscal year 2012-2013 is 1.5% based on the 6/30/2012 endowment market value.
+The current endowment administration fee is 1.5% based on the June 30 endowment market value.
 The amount is determined annually and is applied quarterly.

 - Interest on short-term investments.

-- A one-time administrative assessment of 3.5% on all incoming gifts, including endowment gifts and other non-gift income.
+- Effective November 1, 2013, a one-time administrative assessment of 5% on all incoming gifts, including endowment gifts and other non-gift income.